 (1) Return-to-duty testing

-(a) After engaging in prohibited conduct involving alcohol, the driver shall undergo a return-to-duty alcohol test indicating a breath alcohol concentration of less than 0.02 before returning to duty requiring the performance of a safety-sensitive function.
+(a) After engaging in prohibited conduct involving alcohol, the driver shall undergo a return-to-duty alcohol test indicating a breath alcohol concentration of less than the FMCSA standard before returning to duty requiring the performance of a safety-sensitive function.

 (2) Follow-up testing